The Gray Market

 The gray market falls somewhere in between.

-In photography, gray market goods are those imported by anyone other than the authorized distributor or agent.
+In photography, gray market goods are those imported by anyone other than the authorized distributor or agent, a.k.a, middle-man.

-This sounds scary, but Gray-Market is how I've always preferred to buy my manual-focus Nikon lenses — but I'd never buy a digital camera or modern lens gray-market.
+This sounds scary, but Gray-Market is how I've always preferred to buy my manual-focus Nikon lenses.
+I'd not buy a digital camera or modern lens gray-market unless there's a huge discount, and as of 2016, there are some huge deals out there.
+If I can save $1,000 on something, I'll jump at the chance, but for $100, forget it.

 Foreign made equipment, like Nikon, Canon, Leica, Sony, Fuji film and just about everything, obviously has to be imported into the USA for you and me to use.
 The only things we still make in the USA that anyone cares about overseas are Hollywood movies, aircraft, computer software, weapons of mass destruction, Zippo lighters, Mag-Lite flashlights and bullets, explosives and propellants for advanced weaponry.